xshopper/done24bot/index.md

 Save time - Increase Followers - Schedule Scripts - Leave the manual work behind!

 # Your Personal Bot
-Done24bot automates everything in the web including Instagram, Facebook, Webpages, Telegram, TikTok, anything Web Internal or external
+Done24bot automates everything in the web including Instagram, Facebook, Webpages, Telegram, TikTok, anything Web Internal or external.

 # Download
-the app from [the latest release](https://github.com/xshopper/done24bot/releases/latest){:target="_blank"} (exe for windows, dmg for mac)
+the app from here: [Releases](https://github.com/xshopper/done24bot/releases/latest){:target="_blank"} (Use exe for windows, dmg for Mac)

 # How to use it
 1. Register and log in to the application.